ralf-krause/pxt-calliope-modem/README.md

 # Calliope mini modem functionality

 This MakeCode add-on allows the control of Modems/AT controlled hardware.
-It can be used by the [Makeode Calliope mini editor](https://makecode.calliope.cc/).
+It can be used by the [Makecode Calliope mini editor](https://makecode.calliope.cc/).
 Should also work with Makecode for Micro:bit.

 The code may be used as a starting point for similar AT based systems.
 Just add it as a